-Jiří StránskýJiří Stránský (12 August 1931 – 29 May 2019) was a Czech author, playwright, translator, twice a political prisoner of the communist regime, and human rights advocate.
+Jiří StránskýJiří Stránský (12 August 1931 – 29 May 2019) was a Czech author, playwright, translator, screenwriter, twice a political prisoner of the communist regime, and human rights advocate.
 He was the grandson of Czechoslovak politician Jan Malypetr.

 In 1953, he was arrested by the communists and sentenced to eight years of forced labor for "treason".
 He was released in 1960.
 In 1974, he was arrested again, charged with embezzlement and sentenced to another 3 to 5 years, but was released after one and a half.
 While imprisoned, he met with several Catholic writers, an experience which encouraged him to become a writer.